Want to build an engaged online community that actually works?

 For each plan, you can select the products or the access to spaces that will be included.

-One notable feature is the ability to toggle screening questions and approvals independently, which allows for greater flexibility in covering various use cases.
+One notable feature is the ability to toggle screening questions and approvals independently.

 - Screening Questions only: The member would answer the questions and be able to make a purchase.